-Spring Web Services focusses on creating these document-driven Web services.
+Spring Web Services focuses on creating these document-driven Web services.
 Spring Web Services facilitates contract-first SOAP service development, allowing for the creation of flexible web services using one of the many ways to manipulate XML payloads.
-Spring-WS provides a powerful message dispatching framework, various XML marshalling techniques that can be used outside a Web service environment, a WS-Security solution that integrates with your existing application security solution, and a Client-side API that follows the familiar Spring template pattern.
+Spring-WS provides a powerful message dispatching framework, a WS-Security solution that integrates with your existing application security solution, and a Client-side API that follows the familiar Spring template pattern.